 Learn About the Problem

-When seeking to help your loved one, coming in from an objective position of genuine knowledge about the situation can serve to take the edge off of the touchy nature of the subject.
+When seeking to help your loved one, coming in from an objective position of genuine knowledge about the situation can take the edge off of the touchy nature of the subject.

 While armed with information about the identifying symptoms of alcoholism, the stages of addiction, and the underlying causes of alcohol addiction, you will be better equipped to present your loved one with indisputable evidence that changes need to be made.

-You will also be in a better position to avoid wrongly labeling or stigmatizing the situation, which will improve the likelihood of mutual conversation.
+You will also be better positioned to avoid wrongly labeling or stigmatizing the situation, improving the likelihood of mutual conversation.

 Rehearse Your Communication

 One of the most difficult aspects of attempting to help a loved one out of a difficult situation is the closeness of the relationship.
-When our emotions are involved, as they are with a friend, we can be easily tempted to go off script and interject our own issues into the discussion.
-Before deciding to take your concern and information about alcohol addiction to your friend, spend some time outlining the key points that you wish to bring up.
-Practice your pitch in the mirror, or with someone you trust, and be prepared for the chance that your well-founded concerns may be dismissed or rejected by the addicted person.
+When our emotions are involved, as with a friend, we can be easily tempted to go off script and interject our issues into the discussion.
+Before taking your concern and information about alcohol addiction to your friend, outline the key points you wish to bring up.
+Practice your pitch in the mirror or with someone you trust, and be prepared for the chance that your well-founded concerns may be dismissed or rejected by the addicted person.

 Use Discretion in Timing

-Just as the words you use and the ideas that you present need to be carefully crafted, the time and place that you initiate the conversation needs to be calculated.
-Bringing up the problem of drinking while your friend is intoxicated is rarely efficient, as the intoxicated mind is not typically capable of responding to a situation with careful consideration and rational output.
-You will also want to be mindful of the emotional state and mindset of your friend, outside of intoxication.
-Be sure that your bringing up of the topic doesn’t come out of the left field, and doesn’t result in your friend feeling blindsided by the approach.
+Just as the words you use and the ideas you present need to be carefully crafted, the time and place you initiate the conversation need to be calculated.
+Bringing up the drinking problem while your friend is intoxicated is rarely efficient, as the intoxicated mind is not typically capable of responding to a situation with careful consideration and rational output.
+You will also want to be mindful of your friend’s emotional state and mindset outside intoxication.
+Be sure that your bringing up the topic doesn’t come out of the left field and doesn’t make your friend feel blindsided by the approach.

-With content and timing in place, you can move onto the deeper aspects of effective communication.
-If you have done your research into the factors which define and contribute to alcohol addiction, you are likely to have discovered that a person in addiction is rarely happy to be there.
+With content and timing in place, you can move on to the deeper aspects of effective communication.
+If you have researched the factors that define and contribute to alcohol addiction, you are likely to have discovered that a person in addiction is rarely happy to be there.
 There are many emotional, mental, physical, and environmental factors that affect the likelihood of developing an addiction, and your friend’s situation will be no exception.
 Avoid blaming the addicted person, and extend compassion for your friend.

-The fact that your concern is primarily about your friend does not erase the fact that it is also about you.
+Your concern is primarily about your friend does not erase the fact that it is also about you.
 If your friend’s alcohol habits weren’t negatively affecting you in some way, you likely wouldn’t be considering it a problem.
-Failing to mention the impact that the addictive behavior has on you, as a friend, would not accurately communicate the urgency of the situation.
-When discussing the issue, practice using I-statements, and let your friend know about the ways that his or her drinking is making your own life more difficult.
+Failing to mention the impact that the addictive behavior has on you as a friend would not accurately communicate the urgency of the situation.
+When discussing the issue, practice using I-statements, and let your friend know how their drinking is making your own life more difficult.
 There is a chance that your friend has, thus far, been entirely unaware that alcohol addiction has been affecting others.

 One of the easiest things to do – and one of the most harmful – is to respond to a stubborn friend by setting ultimatums.
-Ultimatums are basically threats that are used to attempt to coerce another person to behave in a way that the instigator desires.
-As most of us are inherently aware, changes that are made as a result of being forced are rarely genuine or lasting.
-An addicted person who is forced into a position of choosing your friendship or the alcohol may react with an initial agreement to stop drinking, but this is likely to be short-lived.
-If your friend ends up falling back into the destructive pattern, he or she is likely to experience intense guilt and temptations to lie about the continued behavior.
-These negative states of being are often associated with the descent into addiction, in the first place.
+Ultimatums are threats used to attempt to coerce another person to behave in a way that the instigator desires.
+As most of us are inherently aware, changes made due to being forced are rarely genuine or lasting.
+An addicted person forced into a position of choosing friendship or alcohol may react with an initial agreement to stop drinking, but this is likely to be short-lived.
+If your friend falls back into the destructive pattern, they will likely experience intense guilt and temptations to lie about the continued behavior.
+These negative states of being are often associated with the descent into addiction in the first place.